-- Never use this sander for wet sanding or liquid polishing.
+- Some wood and wood type products especially MDF (Medium Density Fibreboard) can produce dust that can be hazardous to your health.
+We recommend the use of an approved face mask with replaceable filters when using this machine in addition to using the dust extraction facility. - Hold the machine correctly using two hands and adopt a stable stance, make sure that the mains cable is prevented from coming into contact with the machine or getting caught up on other objects preventing completion of the sanding pass. - Do not use the dust collection box when sanding metal.
+The hot metal particles could cause residual wood dust or the internal filter to catch fire - Never use this sander for wet sanding or liquid polishing.
 Failure to follow this rule may result in risk of electrical shock. - 2.
 Always wear eye protectors when using this sander. - 3.
-Always wear a dust mask when using this sander. - Always inspect and remove all nails and screws etc from timber before sanding. - 5.
+Always wear a dust mask when using this sander. - 4.
+Always inspect and remove all nails and screws etc from timber before sanding. - 5.
 Always check walls and ceiling to avoid hidden power cables and pipes.
 A metal detector can be obtained from any good DIY store for this purpose. - 6.
-Always ensure the workpiece is firmly clamped to prevent movement. - 7.
-Your sander is a hand held tool, do not clamp your belt sander. - 8.
+If possible, ensure the workpiece is firmly clamped to prevent movement. - 7.
+Your sander is a hand held tool, do not clamp your finishing sander. - 8.
 Never stop the sander by applying a force to the base plate. - 9.
-Only use sanding belt in good condition.
-Do not use torn or worn sanding belt. - 10.
+Only use sanding paper in good condition.
+Do not use torn or worn sanding paper. - 10.
 Do not sand magnesium material due to the risk of fire. - 11.
-Do not sand material containing asbestos due to a health rise. - 12.
+Do not sand material including asbestos due to a health rise. - 12.
 Do not sand lead based paint due to the rise of lead poisoning. - 13.
 Do not eat or drink in the working area of the sander. - 14.
 Do not allow people to enter the working area without wearing a dust mask. - 15.
 Where possible, seal off the working area to contain the dust for later removal.

-WARNING!
+warning!
 Some dust particles created by power sanding, sawing, grinding, drilling and other construction jobs contain chemicals known to cause cancer, birth defects or other reproductive harm.
-Some examples of these chemicals are: Lead from lead-based paints.
+Some examples of these chemicals are:

+Lead from lead-based paints.